Go behind the scenes at a recycling facility, and get tips on: How To Declutter Responsibly!

 It takes a lot of energy to produce clothing; every item goes through a complex manufacturing process that uses an extraordinary amount of electricity and water.
 By recycling clothes when they are no longer wanted, you ensure that all that energy doesn’t simply go to waste.

-Don’t stop at decluttering.
-When you declutter responsibly and donate your items to a nonprofit at Value Village®, you’re refreshing your home, helping your community, and protecting the planet.
-Win-win-win!
+Don't stop at decluttering.
+When you declutter responsibly at Value Village®, you're refreshing your home, helping your community, and protecting the planet.
+Win-win-win!"
+Value Village's Rethink Reuse® business model gives communities a smart way to shop and keeps more than 700 million pounds of used goods from landfills each year.

 This post is sponsored by Value Village®.
 TVI, Inc. d/b/a Value Village® is a for-profit professional fundraiser.
 Visit valuevillage.com/donate to learn more.